 Poly-Cotton Blends: Poly-cotton blend t-shirts are among the softest shirts on the market, which makes them one of the most popular.
 However, poly-cotton blends can be challenging to screen print using standard inks.

 The polyester in the fabric sometimes causes the ink to migrate or bleed during the curing process.
-To mitigate this, at Jupmode, we closely monitor dye temperatures and use low cure and low bleed inks to achieve the best results.
+To mitigate this, at Jupmode, we closely monitor dryer temperatures and use low cure and low bleed inks to achieve the best results when necessary.

 100% Polyester: Synthetic polyester fibers are more susceptible to dye migration which can cause changes in color in the screen-printed designs.